modrinth/docs/docs/faq/app.md

 An instance can become corrupted for a variation of reasons.
 In most cases, such corruption can be fixed simply by repairing the instance.
 To repair an instance, go into the instance options, then scroll down to "Modpack" and repair as needed.
 Allow it some time to process, since this may take a while.

+### How do I install Java? {#java}

+Java is the coding language that Minecraft uses.
+In order to play Minecraft, you must have Java installed.

+Go to your app settings by clicking the cog (⚙️) in the bottom-left.
+Scroll down to "Java settings".
+Click "Install recommended" next to both "Java 17 location" and "Java 8 location".
+Allow some time for both to be downloaded.

 ### Why am I getting a network error when downloading files? {#network}

 Any error along the lines of "end of file before message length reached" or "Error fetching URL" shows an issue with your network.
 If your Internet connection is limited, you should lower the "Maximum concurrent downloads" setting in the "Resource management" section of the app settings.